Storage Hardware Overview

 Drive spanning

-Multiple drives can be formatted to act like a single drive, most often by using some form of RAID (Redundant Array or Independent Disks).
+Multiple drives can be formatted to act like a single drive, most often by using some form of Redundant Array of Independent Disks (RAID).
 This is done to add speed, reliability, or both.
-A new kind of RAID is available in proprietary form from a company called Data Robotics.
+A different kind of RAID is available in proprietary form from a company called Data Robotics.
 The Drobo brings drive spanning to the market with the ease of an appliance.

 Internal and external drives

 Drives can live inside the computer case (internal drives) or they can live in some kind of external enclosure.
-Internal drives on recent computers will generally connect by Serial ATA (SATA) protocol.
+Internal drives on modern computers will generally connect by Serial ATA (SATA) protocol.
 This is a fast and modern connection.
-External drives will generally connect by eSATA, Firewire (ieee1393) or USB.
+External drives will generally connect by eSATA, FireWire (IEEE1393), Thunderbolt, or USB.

 For many photographers, an image collection will exceed the capacity of a single drive and may be stored on a multiple drive external configuration.